 Marcelo was asked by the publisher of a capoeira magazine, “What makes any particular capoeira game beautiful?
 From your perspective as a mestre and as someone who loves the game of capoeira, what elements do you want to see in a game of capoeira?
 When do you realize that the players are connecting on a different level?”

 He replied, “The dialogue between players can start from a very simple repertoire of movements, kicks and escapes to a much larger and complex vocabulary that may include even floreios**, body expression and perception of the game.
 Just a small vocabulary is enough to establish a connection that can clearly define the harmony of the two players, creating what we call a dialogue.

-“The body expression involves knowing when to throw in the game that spice that enriches the moment.
-These body expressions are often a theatrical drama done by making funny movements or fakes that either imitates or remind us of things like an animal, a clown or anything that makes the player or the opponent look like a fool.
+“The body expression involves knowing when to throw in the game that special spice that enriches the moment.
+These body expressions are diverse and one example is when a player does a theatrical drama done by making funny movements or fakes that either imitates or remind us of things like an animals, a clown or anything that makes the player or the opponent look like a fool.
 This action adds to the game an element of humor which is an important, but almost forgotten aspect of capoeira.